Board of Directors

 Todd has been a resident of Santa Rosa since 2012 and has a passion for the outdoors and participating in sports which includes mountain biking, running, hockey and alpine skiing.
 Todd received his BS degree from University of Wisconsin and is also a Board member of Redwood Trails Alliance.

-Earlier in her career, Luhning advised Fortune 500 companies on corporate responsibility strategy and initiatives.
+Earlier in her career, Luhning advised Fortune 500 companies on sustainability and corporate responsibility strategy.
 She also held a variety of corporate responsibility roles for large companies and served as a Peace Corps volunteer in Madagascar.

-Luhning is a board member of the Ross School Foundation and is involved with Side-by-Side, a community-based nonprofit that serves at-risk youth and their families across the Bay Area.
-She earned a B.A. degree in environmental studies from New College, and a Master’s degree in environmental management from Yale University
+Luhning serves on the board of the Conservation Corps North Bay, a Bay Area-based nonprofit developing youth and conserving natural resources for a resilient, sustainable, and equitable community.
+Luhning earned a B.A. degree in environmental studies from New College, and a Master’s degree in environmental management from Yale University.

 I’m an IT visionary and Innovator with over twenty years of successfully transforming hospitality businesses through technology.
 I’ve implemented enterprise productivity, cost, security, and compliance solutions for restaurants as well as other sectors of the hospitality industry.
 I am an outstanding communicator with the ability to share vision, gain executive support, and motivate/lead teams.
 I am currently on the executive board of one of the largest restaurant groups in the Bay Area, carrying under my belt over one hundred successful restaurant openings.
 Even under the pandemic I was able to work with my team to innovate ways to keep our restaurant doors open and our employees employed.